Systemic Design for Regenerative Practice

 Travel

-By train or Flixbus to Turin, by train to Pinerolo, where we pick you up (at fixed times).
+By train or Flixbus to Turin, by train to Savilgiano/Saluzzo where we will organize a pick up (at fixed times) OR you can rent an e-bike and cycle up (preferred).